SEKY443/AutoSplatoon-MacOS/README.md

 6. Plug your ESP32 board into your Mac via USB.
 7. In the app's dropdown menu, find and select your ESP32 board.
     * **Important:** Make sure to select the port name that starts with **`/dev/cu.`** (not `/dev/tty.`).
-8. Click **"Connect"**.
+8. Click **"Connect"**, and you can see a Joy-con Pro controller appeared at the list.
     * **If this is your first time:** You *must* click the **"Flash"** button first to write the firmware to the board.
 After flashing is successful, click "Connect".
 9. Once the status says "Connected", use the **"Manual"** control buttons *in the app* to navigate back into the game and the drawing interface.
     * **CRITICAL: Do NOT touch any other controllers or the Switch's touchscreen from this point on.**
 10. Click **"BMP file"** in the app and select your 2-color (monochrome) 320 * 120 BMP file.
-11. Set your drawing parameters (default is 70ms, but I find 55ms works best of me).
+11. Set your drawing parameters and location(default is 70ms, but I find 55ms works best of me.
+Row and Col starts from 0).
 12. Place your ESP32 board near your Switch and **make sure your Switch is plugged into its power adapter**.
 (This prevents it from entering sleep mode.
 If it sleeps, the network will disconnect and your drawing will be lost!)
 13. Click **"Start"** and let it draw!
 14. Wait.